The On Deck Circle

 English: Hall of Fame baseball pitcher Bruce Sutter (Photo credit: Wikipedia)

 Strike three was what appeared to be that new pitch, the split-fingered fastball, recently made prominent and popular by Cardinals relief pitcher Bruce Sutter.
-Tony just looked down as he leaned on his bat.
+Tony looked at strike three, his bat never having left his shoulder.

-The priest walked over to Tony, and loud enough for most of us to hear, simply said, “Son, thanks for letting me play.
+The priest walked over to Tony, and loud enough for most of us to hear, simply said, “Thanks for letting me play.
 It’s been a while.”
-With that, he handed Tony the baseball, then strode evenly and without arrogance back inside the priestly vault.
+With that, he handed Tony the baseball, then calmy strode back inside the priestly vault.
 At first, no one said anything.
 We weren’t even sure if this was some kind of unspoken message on his part that we should get the hell out of there.

 This was, after all, priestly property, and we weren’t exactly invited.

-Finally, Johnny broke the ice, yelling at Tony, “You just gonna lean on that bat all day, or are we gonna play?!”
+Finally, Johnny broke the ice, yelling at Tony, “You just gonna stand there, or we gonna play some ball?!”

 We played until our hands were raw and our shins were sore, until the universal call of mom’s announcing supper rang throughout the neighborhood, and encroaching darkness dimmed our enthusiasm.